 Additional regulatory information on OTC Drugs is included on this page:

-For more information about nonprescription drugs, visit the Office of Drug Evaluation IV.
+For more information about nonprescription drugs, visit the Office of Nonprescription Drugs.

 Guidance documents represent the Agency's current thinking on a particular subject.
 These documents are prepared for FDA review staff and applicants/sponsors to provide guidelines to the processing, content, and evaluation/approval of applications and also to the design, production, manufacturing, and testing of regulated products.
 They also establish policies intended to achieve consistency in the Agency's regulatory approach and establish inspection and enforcement procedures.
 Because guidances are not regulations or laws, they are not enforceable, either through administrative actions or through the courts.
 An alternative approach may be used if such approach satisfies the requirements of the applicable statute, regulations, or both.
 For information on a specific guidance document, please contact the originating office.

-- Over-the-Counter Drug Guidances (search Over-the-Counter in the box above the table)
+- Over-the-Counter Drug Guidances (search Over-the-Counter under topic)

 - Guidance for Industry: National Uniformity for Nonprescription Drugs - Ingredient Listing for OTC Drugs (PDF - 74KB) (issued 4/1998).
 Describes how active and inactive ingredients must appear on OTC labels.